-The deviations from the Code relate to the following four subjects.
+The deviations from the Code relate to the following subjects.

 The term of the current appointment of the CEO and CFO is unlimited.
-The Executive Director has been appointed for a period of four years and Aalberts Industries will also apply this four year period for the appointment of new members of the Management Board.
+The Executive Directors have been appointed for a period of four years and Aalberts will also apply this four-year period for the appointment of new members of the Management Board.
 On dismissal, the existing employment conditions and regulations of the current directors are taken into account; this will not apply to new appointments.

 The nature and size of the group is such that the creation of the position of company secretary is not deemed necessary for the time being.

-The retirement schedule of the Supervisory Board is as follows:
+The rotation schedule of the Supervisory Board is as follows:

 ||year of retirement